Detecting Toxic Flow: The method

-The projection matrix ${\bf A}$ is found using singular-value decomposition (SVD) over the iterates of the SGD optimisation procedure.
+Singular-value decomposition (SVD) over the iterates of the SGD optimisation procedure gives the projection matrix ${\bf A}$.
 To avoid redundancy, we skip the first $n$ iterations and store the iterates every $k$ steps.
-The dimension of the subspace $d$ is found via hypeparameter tuning.
-Convergence to a local minimum of \eqref{eq:neg-log-likelihood} is obtained through multiple passes of the data.
+The dimension of the subspace $d$ is found via hypeparameter tuning and convergence to a local minimum of \eqref{eq:neg-log-likelihood} is obtained through multiple passes of the data.
 Algorithm \ref{algo:MAP-SGD} shows the training procedure for a number $E$ of epochs.
 In Algorithm \ref{algo:MAP-SGD}, the parameter $\alpha$ is the learning rate, and the function $\bm\kappa: \reals^M \to \reals^M$ is the per-step transformation of the Adam algorithm; see \cite{kingma14-adam}.
 At the end of the $E$ epochs, we obtain ${\bm\theta}^{(E)} = (\phidden^{(E)}, \plast^{(E)})$.
 Then, the offset term ${\bf b}$ is given by

 and we stack the history of the SGD iterates.
 To avoid redundancy, we skip the first $n$ iterates of the SGD, which are stored at every $k$ steps.
 We let

 where $\hat{E} = E - n +1$.
 With the SVD decomposition ${\cal E} = {\bf U}\,\bm\Sigma\,{\bf V}$ and the first $d$ columns of the matrix ${\bf V}$, the projection matrix is